Serving

 4. Slice GALANGAL thin, cut LEMON GRASS into 3" lengths.
 Bruise them both and the LIME LEAVES with a kitchen mallet so they are good and aromatic.
 Mix.

-Caution: coconut milk is just as prone to boiling over as cow milk so use similar care.
+Caution: coconut milk is just as prone to foaming over as cow milk so use similar care.

-7. Depending on Option add it in at an appropriate time.
-Pork or Chicken when the potatoes are half done, Shrimp at the last moment.
+3. Depending on Option add it in at an appropriate time.
+Pork or Chicken with the potatoes, Shrimp at the last moment.

 NOTES:

-1. Option: Shrimp, Chicken or Pork will work fine with this soup.
+Chicken or pork stock will work well in this soup.